-Pigment offers Model Context Protocol (MCP) solutions that developers can use to access Pigment features securely through AI systems such as ChatGPT.
+Pigment offers Model Context Protocol (MCP) solutions that Pigment users can leverage to access Pigment features securely through AI systems such as ChatGPT, Claude and Mistral.

 What is MCP?